My Apple Addiction

 iPod

 This is a great example of the skill and art of Apple’s design folks.
 Looks beautiful, works naturally.
-I started with a 40Gb (Christmas present), but with the amount of running I do, I decided eBay it and shift down to an iPod mini, which has been perfect.
+I started with a 40Gb (Christmas present), but with the amount of running I do, I decided eBay it and shift down to an iPod mini, which was just perfect.
 In 2007, I sold the mini and shifted down again to a silver 1Gb 2nd generation shuffle.
 This thing weighs 15 grams!
+Because who needs the full-size one when you have an iPhone?

 Airport Express with AirTunes